 Additional Information

-The JPA response to the EWM threat will be guided by the AIS document Managing Aquatic Invasive Species and the Joe's Pond Association Eurasian Watermilfoil Management Plan.
+The JPA response to the EWM threat will be guided by the VT ANR document Managing Aquatic Invasive Species and the JPA Management Plan.
 Please take the time to study and absorb the valuable information contained in these important and informative documents.
-They includes all the action elements necessary for an effective JPA response to the infestation.
+They include all the action elements necessary for an effective JPA response to the infestation.
 Many of the resources available to JPA are included.
-The AIS has also provided these resources to help raise lake awareness: Boating Resource Guide and Lakeshore Property Guide.
+The VT ANR has also provided these resources to help raise lake awareness: Boating Resource Guide and Lakeshore Property Guide.

-Joe's Pond Association has formed a Eurasian Watermilfoil Committee in support of JPA efforts to contain and, if possible, eliminate the current infestation of EWM.
-Please see milfoil meeting minutes webpage.
+JPA has formed a EWM Management Committee in support of JPA efforts to contain and, if possible, eliminate the current infestation of EWM.
+Please see EWM Committee Meeting Minutes.

-Joe's Pond Association has formed a Eurasian Watermilfoil Committee in support of JPA efforts to contain and, if possible, eliminate the current infestation of EWM.
-Please see milfoil meeting minutes webpage.
+JPA has formed a EWM Management Committee in support of JPA efforts to contain and, if possible, eliminate the current infestation of EWM.
+Please see EWM Committee Meeting Minutes.